-Camberwell girls are divided into four Houses.
+Camberwell Girls House Program is divided into four groups.

 Run for the girls, entirely by the girls, the House Program builds spirit and maintains tradition.
 Being part of a House ensures that girls are connected across year levels.